sciactive/nephele/packages/nephele/README.md

 # Adapters

-Nephele works by using adapters.
+Nephele handles data storage, retrieval, and manipulation by using [adapters](https://www.npmjs.com/search?q=keywords%3Anephele%20adapter).
 An adapter is responsible for actually performing changes in the storage backend, while Nephele is responsible for implementing the WebDAV spec on top of Express.

-There is a [file system adapter](packages/adapter-file-system/src/) (@nephele/adapter-file-system) provided by Nephele.

 ## Resources